rohandaxini/llm-basics-for-beginners/README.md

 ---

+<a id="step-5-embeddings-turning-tokens-into-meaningful-numbers"></a>
-## Step 5: Embeddings - Turning Tokens into Meaningful Numbers 🎯 {#step-5-embeddings-turning-tokens-into-meaningful-numbers}
+## Step 5: Embeddings - Turning Tokens into Meaningful Numbers 🎯

 ### What are Embeddings?